On the motive of a commutative algebraic group: Introduction

 is an isomorphism. \end{introtheorem} We will easily deduce Theorem \ref{IntroKunn} from Theorem \ref{IntroMain}: the construction of the morphism $\vp_G$ has been done so that it is natural and it respects the Hopf structures (and the unipotent part of a general commutative group will be easy to treat, as well as the non-perfect case).

-Notice that, a priori, there are no natural maps in the opposite direction (the reader can think of the embedding $\Mor_{\Smk}(\cdot,G) \subset\Cor(\cdot,G)$, but this is just a morphism of sheaves of sets).
+A difficulty in showing this theorem is that we do not have for free a natural maps in the opposite direction (the reader can think of the embedding $\Mor_{\Smk}(\cdot,G) \subset\Cor(\cdot,G)$, but this is just a morphism of sheaves of sets).